Dr

 Academic biography

-Before joining the School of English as an associate professor, he was senior lecturer and head of English at the Church of Ireland College of Education, Rathmines.
-A qualified secondary teacher of English, and a probated primary teacher (SEN), he taught English at all levels of the education system in Ireland and across most curricula and syllabuses, and acted as an assistant and appeals examiner for Leaving Certificate English with the State Examination Commission.
-At tertiary level, he taught English on the BEd programme at Church of Ireland College of Education; the BA, BEd and MA programmes at St Patrick’s College, Drumcondra; the MPhil (in children's literature) programme at Trinity College Dublin; and the PGDipEd programme at University College Dublin.
+Before joining the School of English, he was senior lecturer and head of English at the Church of Ireland College of Education, Rathmines.
+At tertiary level, he has taught English on the BEd programme at Church of Ireland College of Education; the BA, BEd and MA programmes at St Patrick’s College, Drumcondra; the MPhil (in children's literature) programme at Trinity College Dublin; and the PGDipEd programme at University College Dublin.

-Aside from researching, teaching and publishing widely in the children's and young adult literature, he is a founder member of the Irish Society for the Study of Children’s Literature, a member of the International Research Society for Children’s Literature, and a past member of the board of directors of Children’s Books Ireland.
+He is a founder member of the Irish Society for the Study of Children’s Literature, a member of the International Research Society for Children’s Literature, and has been a past member of the board of directors of Children’s Books Ireland.
 He has also served as a member of the judging panel for the Reading Association of Ireland Book of the Year Awards and as chair of the Children's Books Ireland Book of the Year Awards.

 Research interests